Project Management Office: Old Concept – New Interest

 Schedule & Resource Management

-- Assists with the Project Management Team.
+• Assists with the Project Management Team.
 The PMO coordinates with the Project Management team to ensure that resources are assigned to projects, estimated start and completion dates are updated on projects/phases (absolutely required for forecasting), and that scheduling tools are up to date.
-All these items are essential to ensure that the Project Management team has an easy view into staff availability and utilization.
+All these items are essential to ensure that the Project Management team has insight into staff availability and utilization.

 Financial Management Oversight

-KPIs commonly used to assess project performance are Labor Multiplier, Reported Percent Complete, Earned Value Analysis, Profit % with comparison to Profit goals, Estimate at Completion, and Estimate to Complete.
-The PMO ensures accountability and progress towards achieving Firm targets.
+KPIs commonly used to assess project performance are Labor Multiplier, Reported Percent Complete, Estimate at Completion, Estimate to Complete, Earned Value Analysis, and Profit Performance.
+The PMO ensures accountability and progress toward achieving Firm targets.

 Risk & Issue Management